sferik/x-ruby/README.md

 3. 100% mutation coverage.
 This can be verified with:

-       bundle exec rake mutant
+       git remote add upstream https://github.com/sferik/x-ruby # The upstream branch has to be added bundle exec rake mutant

 4. RBS type signatures (in `sig/x.rbs`).
 This can be verified with:

        bundle exec rake steep

+5. Code must conform to [RuboCop rules](https://github.com/rubocop/rubocop).
+This can be verified with:

+       bundle exec rubocop

 ## License